 If you are interested in starting an ecommerce business, I put together a comprehensive package of resources that will help you launch your own online store from complete scratch.
 Be sure to grab it before you leave!

 Selling On EBay

-Because it is in Ebay’s best interests to offer the best possible shopping experience for its customers, EBay has been really trying to improve their image by throwing down the hammer on “bad” sellers.
+And ever since that report came out, EBay has been really trying to improve their image by throwing down the hammer on “bad” sellers.

 However last year, his business underwent an operations management change, shipped a few orders late, got some negative feedback and his business account was instantly suspended.

 But here’s the kicker.
 This user then tried to use his own personal account that had been in good standing for over 15 years.
 But because his account was linked to his business account, his personal account got banned as well.